saraclay/Screenshot-Habits/README.md

 # Screenshot Habit Survey results
-Recently, I created <a href="https://parser.typeform.com/to/ox3Qix">a survey that would collect data and qualitative responses that would help to better understand the screenshot habits of smartphone users</a>.
+Recently, I created <a href="https://parser.typeform.com/to/ox3Qix" target="_blank">a survey that would collect data and qualitative responses that would help to better understand the screenshot habits of smartphone users</a>.
 As the results show below, screenshots - like email - are something many people use, but it's a system that is a little broken.
 Instead of keeping this fascinating data to myself, I wanted to share with anyone else interested in fixing the minor issues that come with screenshots.

 --